alphagov/govuk-import-export-prototype/answer/apply-simplified-declaration-procedure-sdp-imports-exports.markdown

 ---
 {% contentfor summary %}

-If you're a regular importer or exporter, you can simplify your declaration by using either:

-* Simplified Declaration Procedure (SDP)
-* Entry in the Declarants Records (EIDR)

-If you're exporting hydrocarbon oils you won't be able to use these.
+#Make simpler declarations for your imports or exports

+Regular importers or exporters can apply to make simpler declarations.

 {% endcontentfor %}

-##Simplified Declaration Procedure
+Apply for Simplified Declaration Procedure (SDP) to:

-You can apply to use SDP if you’re an importer, exporter, freight forwarder or agent who represents importers or exporters.

-SPD lets you:

 - delay making a full declaration when you import or export goods
 - import goods into a [customs warehouse](/guide/processing-under-customs-control-relief-customs-warehousing/overview.html) without making a declaration
 - make it cheaper to [delay paying duty](/delay-paying-customs-duty-when-you-import-goods.html) on your goods.

+##If you’re importing goods you won’t sell directly
-###Entry in the Declarants Records (EIDR) for importers

-Apply for EIDR instead of SDP if you’re importing goods that you’re not planning to sell directly, eg you’re using them as raw materials to make something else.
+Apply for Entry in the Declarants Records (EIDR) instead if you’re importing goods you won’t sell directly (eg raw materials you'll make into something else).

-You can't use it for goods that require an import license[link] or certificate, eg weapons, fireworks or fresh foods.

 EIDR lets you move the goods to your own premises or a storage facility while you carry out the import declaration.

+You can’t use it for goods that require an import license [link] or certificate, eg weapons, fireworks or fresh foods.

 ##Apply to use SDP or EIDR

+Hydrocarbon oil exporters can't use these schemes.

 s1.
-You’ll need an EORI number - how you get one depends on whether you're [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [not registered for VAT.](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport)
-s2.
-You’ll need a [duty deferment account](link to content on duty deferment) with HM Revenue & Customs. s3.
-Complete [form C&E48](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/374170/ce48.pdf) (PDF,149KB) to apply to for SDP or EIDR.
+You’ll need an EORI number - how you get one depends on whether you're [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [not registered for VAT.](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport) s2.
+You’ll need a [duty deferment account](link to content on duty deferment) with HM Revenue and Customs (HMRC). s3.
+Complete [form C&E48](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/374170/ce48.pdf) (PDF,149KB) to apply for SDP or EIDR.

 ^You can [check if your business already has an EORI number.](http://ec.europa.eu/taxation_customs/dds2/eos/eori_validation.jsp?Lang=en)

 ##Bring goods into the UK temporarily

-There’s a different process if you want to [bring goods into the UK temporarily](link to temporary imports content) (eg as samples to show your customers).
+There’s a different process to bring goods into the UK temporarily (eg as samples to show your customers).
 You can’t use SDP or EIDR.